armory/docs/content/en/borealis/_index.md

 {{< include "early-access-feature.html" >}}
 {{< include "armory-license.md" >}}

-Armory Deployments enables you to perform progressive deployments to your Kubernetes clusters.
-All the features and functionality described as part of Armory Deployments are subject to change since the feature Armory Deployments is still in Early Access.
+Project Borealis enables you to perform progressive deployments to your Kubernetes clusters.
+All the features and functionality described as part of Project Borealis are subject to change since the feature Project Borealis is still in Early Access.